UCLA-VAST/recut/README.md

 The first argument passed to recut is the path to the input which can either be a directory for .tiff files or a distinct file in the case of .ims or .vdb files.
 The ordering of all other arguments is arbitrary.
 You call recut to process the inputs using an action, for example `--convert` or `--combine`.
 If no action is described, the default behavior is to do an end-to-end reconstruction from input to reconstructed cell swcs.
 Where possible, arguments have assumed default values for the most common expected behavior.
 The following are some use cases.

+## Warning
+Where possible Recut attempts to use the maximum threads available to your system by default.
+This can be a problem when converting large images or when using the `--output-windows` with multiple large grids since each thread is grabbing large chunks of images and operating on them in DRAM.
+Meanwhile reconstruction alone consumes very little memory since it operates on images pre-converted to grids.
+In general you should use the system with the maximum amount of DRAM that you can.
+When you are still limited on DRAM you should lower the thread count used by recut by specifying the threads like `--parallel 2`.
+When recut consumes too much memory you will see erros like `Segmentation fault` or `SIGKIL`.
+Lower the thread count until the process can complete, you can monitor the dynamic usage of your DRAM during execution by running the command `htop` in a separate terminal.
+This can be helpful to guage what parallel factor you want to use.

 ### Conversion
 Convert the folder `ch0` into a VDB point grid:
 ```